wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 Create a new file named heroes-db-azdisk.yaml with the following contents.

-Update the diskURI with the disk IDs obtained while creating the respective disks.
+Update the ACR server name and the diskURI for both datadisk and configdisk with the disk IDs obtained while creating the respective disks.
 Also, take note of the mountPath, which is the path where the Azure disk is mounted inside the heroes-db pod.

 ```
 apiVersion: v1